sonikarenjen-arch/weather-webhook/README.md

 # Weather → Webhook Integration

 Polls the [OpenWeatherMap](https://openweathermap.org/) API for the current temperature at a configured location.
-When the temperature rises by a configurable threshold between polls, it fires a [Zapier](https://zapier.com/) webhook with a structured payload.
+When the temperature rises by a configurable threshold between polls, it posts an alert directly to a Slack channel and fires a Zapier webhook with a structured payload.
 A small Flask server runs alongside the poller and exposes endpoints for live inspection and manual triggering.

 ---